 SIT has a team of trained duty officers available 24 hours a day to respond to potential threats to student safety and manage emergency situations.

-To achieve this goal, SIT adheres to both host country entry regulations and Centers for Disease Control (CDC) regulations.
-Note: If host country entry regulations are less than CDC regulations, SIT defers to CDC regulations.
+SIT has implemented the following health and safety protocols with the goal of reducing COVID-19 infection and the spread of the virus from one location to another.
+To achieve this goal, SIT adheres to host country entry regulations and the U.S. Centers for Disease Control (CDC) regulations.
+If host country entry regulations are more relaxed than CDC regulations, SIT defers to CDC regulations.

 2. International Excursions